virtualscienceforum/virtualscienceforum/home.md

 We are now hosting the [Long Range Colloquium](long_range_colloquium.md).
 We also hosted virtual sessions on [quantum information and machine learning](inauguralsession.md) and a workshop on [Scanning Probe Microscopy](SPM_workshop.md).

 We offer beginning-to-end support for organizing an academic event of your own, check out the [organizer guide](organizerguide.md) to see what it takes.
+It could be a seminar series, a workshop or a tutorial.
+Now that summer has arrived, we particularly encourage applications for summer schools organized by graduate students, post docs or early-career researchers.